Skip to main content

 Data objects proposed by Blueprint.

-17. To access the Edit Data Object dialog box, click the More icon, and then click Edit.
+13. To access the Edit Data Object dialog box, click the More icon next to a data object, and then click Edit.

 The Edit data object dialog box.

 Note: Identify the Source for the Data Object in the Edit Data Object dialog box.
-The default source is the Pega database or choose to identify a new source.
+The default source is the Pega database.
+You can create a new source from the System of record list.

-19. On the Data Objects and Integrations window, click Import data definition.
-In the Import data definition dialog box, you can upload an OpenAPI Specification (Swagger) or DDL YAML file and automatically create new data objects from legacy information.
+15. On the Data Objects and Integrations window, click Import data definition.
+In the Import data definition dialog box, you can upload an OpenAPI Specification (Swagger) or DDL YAML file to automatically create new data objects from legacy information.

 The Import data definition dialog box.

-22. In the Personas section, under Who are the Personas involved in your Case Lifecycles?, review the Personas proposed by the Blueprint.
+18. In the Personas section, under Who are the Personas involved in your workflows, review the Personas proposed by the Blueprint.

-23. To access the Edit Persona dialog box, click the More icon, and then click Edit.
+19. To access the Edit Persona dialog box, click the More icon to the right of a Persona, and then click Edit.

 A screenshot of the Edit Persona dialog box.